Canon 5D Mark IV vs Nikon D5

 It is notable that the 5D Mark IV offers wifi support, while the D5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 5D Mark IV and the D5 are recent models that are part of the current product line-up of Canon.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
 In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.